nagn/Faucet-Forwarding/README.md

 Faucet-Forwarding
 =================

-A small wrapper for miniupnp for automatic port redirection
+A small wrapper for Gang Garrison 2 of miniupnpc for automatic port redirection

 Dependencies
 ------------